abinit/abinit/doc/mkdocs-tutorials/paw2.md

 thermodynamical conditions are to be simulated, it is generally needed to include "semi-core states" in the set of valence electrons.
 Semi-core states are generally needed with transition metal and rare-earth materials.
 Note that all wave functions designated as valence electrons will be used in the partial-wave basis.
 Core shells are designated by a "c" and valence shells by a "v".
 All s states first, then p states and finally d states.
 Here:

     c
     c
     c
     v
     c
     c
     v
     v

 means:

     1s core
     2s core
     3s core
     4s valence
     2p core
     3p core
     4p valence
     3d valence

 Partial-waves basis generation:

   * A line with lmax the maximum l for the partial waves basis.
 Here lmax=2.
   * A line with the rPAW radius.
 Select it to be slightly less than half the inter-atomic distance in the solid (as a first choice).
 Here rPAW=2.3 a.u.
 If only one radius is input, all others pseudization radii will be equal to rPAW (rc, rcore, rVloc and rshape).
   * Next lines: add additional partial-waves φi if needed: choose to have 2 partial-waves per angular momentum in the basis (this choice is not necessarily optimal but this is the most common one; if rPAW is small enough, 1 partial-wave per l may suffice).
 As a first guess, put all reference energies for additional partial-waves to 0 Rydberg.

 Note that for each angular momentum, valence states already are included in the partial waves basis.
 Here 4s, 4p and 3d states already are in the basis
 For each angular momentum, first add "y" to add an additional partial wave.
 Then, next line, put the value in Rydberg units.
 Repeat this for each new partial wave and finally put "n"
 In the present file,

     y
     0.5
     n

 means that an additional s\- partial wave at Eref=0.5 Ry as been added.

     y
     0.
     n

 means that an additional p\- partial wave at Eref=0.
 Ry has been added.

     y
     0.
     n

 means that an additional d- partial wave at Eref=0.
 Ry as been added.
 Finally, partial waves basis contains two s-, two p-  and two d\- partial waves.

   * Next line: definition of the generation scheme for pseudo partial waves~φi, and of projectors~pi.
   We begin here with a simple scheme (i.e. "Bloechl" scheme, proposed by P. Blochl in ref.
 [1]).
   This will probably be changed later to make the PAW dataset more efficient.
   * Next line: generation scheme for local pseudopotential Vloc.
 In order to get PS partial waves, the atomic potential has to be "pseudized" using an arbitrary pseudization scheme.
   We choose here a "Troullier-Martins" using a wave equation at lloc=3 and Eloc=0.
 Ry.
   As a first draft, it is always recommended to put lloc=1+lmax (lmax defined above).
   * Next two lines: a "2" (two) tells ATOMPAW to generate PAW dataset for ABINIT; the next line contains options for this ABINIT file. "default" set all parameters to their default value.
   * A 0 (zero) to end the file.

-At this stage, run atompaw !
+At this stage, run atompaw!
-For this purpose, simply enter: atompaw <Ni.atompaw.input1
+For this purpose, simply enter:

+    atompaw <Ni.atompaw.input1

 Lot of files are produced.
 We will examine some of them.
 A summary of the PAW dataset generation process has been written in a file named Ni (name extracted from first line of input file).
 Open it.
 It should look like:

     Atom = Ni Z = 28
     Perdew \- Burke - Ernzerhof GGA Log grid -- n,r0,rmax = 2000 2.2810899E-04
     8.0000000E+01
     Scalar relativistic calculation -- point nucleus
     all-electron results
      core states (zcore) = 18.0000000000000
        1  1  0  2.0000000E+00 -6.0358607E+02
        2  2  0  2.0000000E+00 -7.2163318E+01
        3  3  0  2.0000000E+00 -8.1627107E+00
        5  2  1  6.0000000E+00 -6.2083048E+01
        6  3  1  6.0000000E+00 -5.2469208E+00
     valence states (zvale) = 10.0000000000000
        4  4  0  2.0000000E+00 -4.1475541E-01
        7  4  1  0.0000000E+00 -9.0035738E-02
        8  3  2  8.0000000E+00 -6.5223644E-01
     evale = -185.182300204924
     selfenergy contribution = 8.13253645212050
     paw parameters:
         lmax = 2
         rc   = 2.30969849741149
         irc  = 1445
     Vloc: Norm-conserving Troullier-Martins form; l= 3;e= 0.0000E+00
     Projector method: Bloechl
     Sinc^2 compensation charge shape zeroed at rc

     Number of basis functions 6
      No.  n   l  Energy          Cp coeff      Occ
       1   4   0  -4.1475541E-01 -9.5091493E+00 2.0000000E+00
       2 999   0   5.0000000E-01  3.2926940E+00 0.0000000E+00
       3   4   1  -9.0035738E-02 -8.9594194E+00 0.0000000E+00
       4 999   1   0.0000000E+00  1.0836820E+01 0.0000000E+00
       5   3   2  -6.5223644E-01  9.1576176E+00 8.0000000E+00
       6 999   2   0.0000000E+00  1.3369075E+01 0.0000000E+00
      evale from matrix elements -1.85182309373359203E+02

 The generated PAW dataset (contained in Ni.atomicdata, Ni.GGA-PBE-paw.abinit or Ni.GGA-PBE.xml file) is a first draft.